 Mis-blamed: Yep, a few scenes were changed.
 Braig's telescopic scope was modified to look less realistic (and he's not shown attaching his guns into a sniper rifle) in the international release.
 But would you believe that some people are actually thinking that a scene in Dwarf Woodlands was censored?
 In the Japanese version, the Queen gets mad and grunts at the mirror, while her anger possesses it.
 In the international releases?
 She throws a potion (off-screen) at the mirror.
 The thing is, though, this was less of a censorship and more of a removal of a Narm moment (see below).

 Moral Event Horizon: It's hard to tell when exactly Master Xehanort first crosses it, but one contender might be, chronologically speaking, forcing Ventus to fight Neoshadows in an attempt to awaken his inner darkness, and then after the Neoshadows win, ripping apart his heart to create Vanitas, nearly killing him in the process.
 He only gets worse from there.

-Never Live It Down: Terra helped Maleficent by accident, and now he's considered to have helped every single Disney villain in the game as a gullible loon, but really the only other occasion was Captain Hook, which is a bit less forgivable.
+Terra helped Maleficent by accident one time, and now he's considered to have helped every single Disney villain in the game as a gullible loon, but really the only other occasion was Captain Hook, which is still an understandable mistake since Peter Pan really was trying to steal from him.
 He was suspicious of the Evil Queen, was considering not even going with Hades's advice, and didn't know enough about Stitch to know that Jumba was (technically) a villain.
 He's not that trusting of villains on sight.